No need to worry, love,

 Early morning rubbish bins

-Contain sad and empty plastic bags;
+Contain sad, empty plastic bags;

 The day will fill them and overspill them,

-Littering benches with unrealised human potential
+Littering benches with frustrated human growth,

 Stunted by shiny mobiles phones –